Backup, Disaster Recovery, & Business Continuity

 Whatever option you choose, you need to not only consider capacity requirements but also how you will restore the data when you need it.

-Image-Based Backups - Think of an image-based backup as a snapshot of your server.
-Not only is all of the data stored, all of your software and how it is configured is captured..
+Think of an image-based backup as a snapshot of your server.
+Not only is all of the data stored, but all of your software and how it is configured is also captured.

-Cloud-Based Backups - Uploading your backups to a location on the internet means your data is safe if something happens to your physical location.
-However, you need sufficient bandwidth to both upload everything for storage, and download everything for use.
+Uploading your backups to a location on the internet means your data is safe if something happens to your physical location.
+However, you need sufficient bandwidth to both upload everything for storage and download everything for use.

-On-site Backups - Data is stored in devices at your location.
-If your office is damaged or destroyed by an accident or incident, you could be impossible to retrieve your data.
+Data is stored in devices at your location.
+If your office is damaged or destroyed by an accident or incident, it could be impossible to retrieve your data.